 - Full suite: This activates all the modules and features in HacknPlan.

-- Custom: You can create your custom module configuration by enabling or disabling the specific features one by one for a better integration with your project needs.
+- Custom: You can create your custom module configuration by enabling or disabling the specific features one by one for better integration with your project needs.

 Project template (Studio only)